-How much umbrella coverage do I need?
+How much umbrella liability insurance do I need?

-Most experts recommend buying enough liability insurance to protect your assets in case you are sued.
+Most experts recommend buying enough umbrella liability insurance to protect your assets in case you are sued.
 For example, if you own property or have investments and savings that are worth more than the liability limits in your homeowners and auto policies, purchasing an umbrella policy for at least that amount can provide an extra safety net.

 Other things to consider which may increase your liability: